-The student must complete the FERPA Non-release Form in person and provide picture identification.
+The student must complete the FERPA Non-release Form in person and provide picture identification in the Enrollment Services Center at any time.
 The student also has the right to allow designated individuals to view their non-directory information.
-The student must complete the Limited FERPA Release Form in person and provide picture identification at the

-ESC at any time.
-The individual(s) who the student releases nondirectory information to must request to view that information in person and provide picture identification at the ESC.
-No information will be given our over the phone.
+The individual(s) who the student releases non-directory information to must request to view that information in person and provide picture identification at the ESC.
+No information will be given by phone.